turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

 ) on JSON.
 Complete the tutorial/exercise `Active learning: Working through a JSON example`.
   - Read [this](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) intro to JSON
   - Install the Chrome Extension `JSONView` to make JSON more readable in the browser
-  - Create your own JSON dataset (referencing the above resources as needed) and post it in your Slack channel
+  - Create your own JSON dataset (referencing the above resources as needed) and post it in your Slack channel for feedback

 ------------------------------------------------------